emmaleitao/DalMarine-R/Lesson1_RBasics.md

     ?plot

-##Variables
-Assign with <-
+<h2>Variables</h2>

+In the console, you can use * / + - to do calculations.

+    > 4*2
+    > 8

+But, you can also use variables to get these answers.

+You can assign values to a variable with <- or =

+    > x <- 5

-Recall by typing the name in the console
+You can then recall that varibale by typing the name in the console

-Workspace
-Where all your variables and objects are stored
+    > x
+    > 5

-Print all variables by typing ls()
+After making that variable, it will appear in your environment on the righthand side Print all variables by typing ls()
-Lists all vars but not values
+This lists all variables but not their values.

-EX:
+Let's do an example:

-Height <- 4
+    > Height <- 4
-Width <- 2
+    > Width <- 2
-Height * Width
+    > Height * Width
-8
+    > 8

+You can also assign that answer to a variable itself:

-Area <- Height*Width
+    > Area <- Height*Width
-R Script
+    > Area
+    > 8

+<h2>R Script</h2>

+If you want to save your script to work on it later, you should make .R file.
+Do this by typing Ctrl + Shift + N and save your new file.
-Text file with R commands
-Can store all your code and can then “Run” it
+This is a text file with R commands where you can store all your code and can then “Run” it.
-Each line with be consecutively executed
-Can go back and edit your script
+Each line will be consecutively executed.
+You can go back and edit your script at a later date as well.

-Types of Data
+<h2>Types of Data<h2/>
 class() will reveal the type of data
 Logicals
 class(TRUE)